Saving money could be a very hard task indeed. Therefore, here’s a quick and simple to follow guide on how to do so, effectively.

 Since you have set out your goals, now try to figure out how much you can realistically save for these goals of you.
 Now, here’s the priority list comes in.

-Simple way to do this is to write down all your income and expenses.
+A simple way to do this is to write down all your income and expenses.
 Try to minimize non-essential ones, for example, eating out, movies nights (I substituted movie night with Netflix).

 There are a lot of wonderful free apps which you can download to track your expenses.
-I personally used ‘Finance Manager’.
+I personally used the ‘Finance Manager’.